 A tummy tuck usually takes 2-4 hours.
 It can sometimes be combined with other procedures, such as a thigh lift, breast augmentation, or breast lift, as long as the total time of your surgery does not exceed 7-8 hours.

 The incision is usually made from one hip to the other under the bikini line.
 If necessary, liposuction is performed to remove excess fat.
 A cannula (tube) is inserted through the incision and attached to a suction device that extracts the fatty tissue.
 The muscles are then tightened, excess skin is excised, and the skin is pulled tighter for a smoother, slimmer contour.
-The belly button is usually re-positioned so that it is in the appropriate placement for your flatter stomach.
+The belly button is usually re-positioned so that it is in the appropriate place for your flatter stomach.

 A mini-tummy tuck may be possible for some patients who have excess skin and muscle laxity only below the belly button.
 This procedure is much the same except it can be done with a smaller incision, and the belly button does not have to be re-positioned.
 If you have excess skin or loss of muscle tone above the belly button, however, you are recommended to get a full tummy tuck.